WideChat/docs/developer-guides/realtime-api/the-message-object/complex-types/README.md

 Like the generic type, the carousel type combines various message components like title, text body, image, link, or buttons into an element in an elements array. **When there are multiple elements, the carousel displays them left to right with a slider.**

+## The Horizontal Button Type

+The horizontal button type is an array of buttons displayed horizontally.

+- `type`: Must be `horizontalButtons`

+## The Vertical Button Type

+The verical button type is an array of buttons displayed vertically.

+- `type`: Must be `verticalButtons`